kubernetes/kubernetes/README.md

         git clone https://github.com/GoogleCloudPlatform/kubernetes.git

-6. Setting up a cluster requires the `htpasswd` tool in order to hash a randomly generated password for accessing the API server.
-This is already installed on recent version of Mac OS X but on Linux you need to install it yourself.
-On Debian/Ubuntu you can do this with:

-        sudo apt-get update
-        sudo apt-get install apache2-utils

 ### Setup

 The setup script builds Kubernetes, then creates Google Compute Engine instances, firewall rules, and routes: